 - Once they have the word written you ask them to change one letter to create a new word.
 Continue as they work their way to the tops of the ladders.
 (For example, you have them write the word “cat” at the bottom.
 You then tell them to change one letter in the word “cat” to create the “car”.

 - Once these are checked and discussed, you might tell them to change one letter in “car” to create the “bar”.

-- Proceed in a similar manner, using blends and digraphs as students are able, until they reach the top of the ladders.)
+- Proceed in a similar manner, using blends and digraphs as students are able, until they reach the top of the ladders.

-There are two different versions of this kind of work mat.
+There are two versions of this work mat.

 - As students are working on early Fry lists, you might want them to be able to identify some of those words in their reading texts.
-Look at the book(s) you are reading with the group and choose words that you want them to find.
+Look at the book you are reading with the group and choose words that you want them to find.

 - As students are reading aloud independently in the group (while you are moving from reader to reader and listening to them read) they will have a task to complete during their reading.

-There are three different versions of this work mat containing various combinations of one, two, three and four syllable columns.
+There are three versions of this work mat containing various combinations of one, two, three and four syllable columns.

-Resources within the Editable Collection:
+Resources within the Editable Word Work Activities Collection: